Estonians in Finland: History

 The earliest known mention of Estonian migration to Finland comes from the 14th century, when it was mentioned that people had fled from the Bishopric of Ösel–Wiek to the towns of Turku and Viipuri or their surroundings.
 Place names containing the elements Est- and Viro- are found across the southern coast of Finland, the former in traditionally Swedish-speaking and the latter in Finnish-speaking areas.
 One of the earliest attested examples of such names is Virolahti, which was first mentioned in 1336 as Viirlax.
 These names may refer to contacts between the locals and Estonians, or even to Estonian settlement, though the latter is less likely.
 Some later names may be references to migrants from Swedish Estonia and Livonia, who were not necessarily ethnic Estonians, and may have included Estonian Swedes, Livonians and Latvians as well.

 During the Great Northern War, Estonians came to Uusimaa as refugees, settling especially in Kirkkonummi, Pernå and Porvoo, later followed by more migrants coming to the area for various reasons, such as fleeing serfdom or searching for better fishing waters.
 A document of the (then mostly Swedish-speaking) Kirkkonummi parish assembly from 1795 mentions that the small Finnish-language congregation within the parish consisted mainly of Estonians.
 The island of Pirttisaari near Porvoo was mostly Estonian-speaking in the 18th and early 19th centuries.

 In 1906, an Estonian community emerged in the village of Kabböle, part of the largely Swedish-speaking municipality of Pernå, after nine families from Kuusalu had bought land there.
 Due to mixed marriages and education in Swedish, the community began assimilating into the majority, and the third generation of Estonians in Kabböle was almost entirely Swedish-speaking.

-After the 1914-1918 World War I both Finland and Estonia had become independent and the migration levels between the two countries remained low.
-During World War II, the Soviet Union invaded and occupied Estonia in 1940, and again in 1944, and after that almost all migration between Soviet-occupied Estonia and Finland ceased until late 1980s.
-After Estonia restored independence in 1991 and became a member of the European Union in 2004, emigration from Estonia to Finland increased rapidly.
+Immigration from Estonia to Finland was low before 1990.
+After the collapse of the Soviet Union and Estonia's accession to the EU in 2004, emigration from Estonia to Finland increased rapidly.

 The migration of Estonians peaked in 2012, when more than 6,000 Estonians emigrated to Finland.
 In 2017, however, net migration from Estonia was negative, as Estonians returned to their country.
 The reasons for this are rising salaries in Estonia and family ties.
-As of 2019, the Estonian population in Finland was still growing, although at a much slower rate than before.
+Nevertheless, the Estonian population is still growing, although at a much slower rate than before.